mmjee/mongoose-webhooks/README.md

 ## Options

 The two options supported by plugin are
-  * **urls** : You can specify the URL(s) to send webhook with this option.
-This accepts multiple values as arrays too. *This is a required option*
   * **useragent** : Lets you specify the `User-Agent` header for the webhook request.
 This is optional.

 ## Development

 Questions, problems or suggestions?
-Please post them on the [issue tracker](https://github.com/amalfra/mongoose-webhooks/issues).
+Please post them on the [issue tracker](https://github.com/mmjee/mongoose-webhooks/issues).

 You can contribute changes by forking the project and submitting a pull request.
 Feel free to contribute :heart_eyes: